Virology in the news

 During 2023–2024, highly pathogenic avian influenza A(H5N1) viruses from clade 2.3.2.1c were responsible for human infections in Cambodia, while those from clade 2.3.4.4b led to cases in the Americas.
 Researchers evaluated the susceptibility of these viruses to antiviral treatments.
 All Cambodian isolates were responsive to M2 ion channel blockers.
 All viruses were susceptible to neuraminidase inhibitors, including oseltamivir, zanamivir, peramivir, laninamivir, and AV5080.
 However, oseltamivir was approximately four times less effective for clade 2.3.4.4b viruses.
 All viruses exhibited susceptibility to polymerase inhibitors baloxavir and tivoxavir, and to the polymerase basic 2 inhibitor pimodivir.

-Should circular RNA be considered a viroid (Mar 2025).
+Should circulr RNA be considered a viroid - Mar 2025

 Viroids are small, circular infectious RNA molecules primarily linked to plant diseases and have been extensively studied in molecular biology.
 They are categorized into two families based on their replication sites and the host factors involved.
 Both families employ a rolling-circle replication mechanism.
 The Pospiviroidae family, which includes the potato spindle tuber viroid, replicates in the nucleus with the assistance of host enzymes such as DNA-dependent RNA polymerase II, DNA ligase I, and RNase III.
 Conversely, viroids from the Avsunviroidae family, such as eggplant latent viroid and peach latent mosaic viroid (PLMVd), replicate within the chloroplast.